ELIZA effect: Significance

 The discovery of the ELIZA effect was an important development in artificial intelligence, demonstrating the principle of using social engineering rather than explicit programming to pass a Turing test.

-ELIZA convinced some users into thinking that a machine was human.
-This shift in human-machine interaction marked progress in technologies emulating human behavior.
+ELIZA supposedly convinced some users into thinking that a machine was human.
+This marked a shift in human-machine interaction, wherein technologies were programmed to imitate human behavior.
 Two groups of chatbots are distinguished by William Meisel as "general personal assistants" and "specialized digital assistants".
 General digital assistants have been integrated into personal devices, with skills like sending messages, taking notes, checking calendars, and setting appointments.
 Specialized digital assistants "operate in very specific domains or help with very specific tasks".
 Weizenbaum considered that not every part of the human thought could be reduced to logical formalisms and that "there are some acts of thought that ought to be attempted only by humans".

+Interpretation as 'play'

+Noah Wardrip-Fruin, professor of Computational Media at the University of California, has argued that the illusion initially presented by ELIZA is paper-thin, and rather than the ELIZA effect involving the human being "deceived" into accepting the humanity of the software, prolonged interactions typically devolve into play.
+Users typically adopt one of two approaches: either deliberately trying to get the bot to say ridiculous things, or to try to help the bot stay coherent.
+In effect, the user role-plays a "digital fiction" with the bot – that is, a willful suspension of disbelief, similar to that of a media experience.

+Sociologist Sherry Turkle, who popularized the term "ELIZA effect", also noted this phenomenon, writing: "Some people embark on an all-out effort to 'psych out' the program, to understand its structure in order to trick it and expose it as a 'mere machine'.
+Many more do the opposite...
+They didn’t ask questions that they knew would 'confuse' the program, that would make it 'talk nonsense'."
+She attributed this to a desire to "maintain the illusion that Eliza was able to respond to them."